 Oils and other fats are some of the most calorie-dense foods you can find.
 They’re a good energy source and can add flavor to different foods.
 Additionally, oils and fats are necessary for cooking and to prevent food from sticking to pots and pans.

 You can include almost any type of oil in your food storage, including:

 - Vegetable oil

 - Canola oil

 - Olive oil

 - Coconut oil

-Keep at least 10 quarts (23 liters) of cooking oil per person for a one-year supply.
+Keep at least 10 quarts (23 liters) of cooking oil per person for one year.
 Most cooking oil has a shelf life of up to two years.

 9. Iodized Salt

-When considering what foods to store in your emergency supply, salt is probably not high on your list.
+Salt is probably not on your list when considering what foods to store in your emergency supply.
 However, salt is a necessary ingredient — it enhances flavor and preserves food, and table salt provides an essential nutrient: iodine.
 Not only that, but salt is inexpensive, and it lasts forever.